conda-incubator/conda-recipe-manager/conda_recipe_manager/README.md

 ### `scanner` (WIP)
 This module provides tools for _scanning_ files and other feedstock/recipe artifacts.
 Unlike the parsers, full comprehension of the file(s) is not guaranteed.
+We hope to develop some advanced static project analysis here for multiple programming languages.

+### `utils`
+This module provides general utilities that have no other sensible home.
+These modules tend to be used by multiple modules throughout this project.